maciejskorski/python-eyelinkparser/README.md

 ## About

 The `python-eyelinkparser` module provides a framework to parse EyeLink data files in `.asc` format, that is, the format that you get after converting an `.edf` file with `edf2asc`.
-This module is mostly for personal use, and is not very well documented.
+This module is mostly for personal use, and is not fully documented.
+It has been tested under `Python 3.7+`.

 ## Installation